GoogleCloudPlatform/apigee-samples/basic-caching/README.md

 ## Cleanup

-If you want to clean up the artifacts from this example in your Apigee Organization, ensure the `PROJECT`, `APIGEE_HOST`, and `APIGEE_ENV` environment variabales have been set as described in [Setup Instructions](#setup-instructions), and then run the following command.
+If you want to clean up the artifacts from this example in your Apigee Organization, ensure the `PROJECT`, `APIGEE_HOST`, and `APIGEE_ENV` environment variables have been set as described in [Setup Instructions](#setup-instructions), and then run the following command.

 ``` bash
 ./clean-up-basic-caching.sh